pabloperfer/FargateCostCalculator/README.md

 # FargateCostCalculator
 Fargate Cost Calculator, A solution that for each stopped Fargate Task a json object will be generated in S3 with the billing report in a Json object.

 Currently Fargate does not allow cost allocation tagging, this prevents customers from tracking with detail their Fargate resources.
-Currently there's not any workaround for this more than a manual estimate an the customers are not happy with this.
+Currently there's not any workaround for this more than a manual estimate.

-Today I have created a solution that generates a billing report for each task that fargate executes.
+I have created a solution that generates a billing report for each task that fargate executes.

-It takes into account the task vCPUs, task Memory and the time spent from the pull action until the task is completely stopped .
+It takes into account the task vCPUs, task Memory and the time spent from the pull action until the task is completely stopped.

 A CloudWatch event that is triggered only whenever a Fargate Task is stopped, will invoke a Lambda function that will poll the task , and when the task is completely stopped it will fetch all the relevant information from it in order to make the necessary calculations .

 Once the report is done, it will write a file with a json object in a S3 bucket.
 This will allow as to parse it later with Athena or any similar tool.

-You can check the info in CloudWatch logs
+You can check the info in CloudWatch logs :

 memory : 4096
 cpu : 2048